wavefrontHQ/docs/pages/doc/ui_charts.md

 ![sampling query during chart create](images/sampling_during_chart_create.png)

 To temporarily change the sampling behavior for a chart, use the **Sampling** toggle in the top right.
-You cannot save this change (or other changes in this Task bar).
+You cannot save this change (or other changes in this Taskbar).

 ![sampling toggle during chart edit](images/sampling_toggle.png)